RossBencina/Fractorp/docs/tutorial/README.md

-This folder contains an envolving tutorial about techniques for implementing "micro-actors" in C++.
+This folder contains an evolving tutorial about techniques for implementing "micro-actors" in C++.
 (Most of the techniques apply to other languages too.)